 Chris received a BA in political science from Bowdoin College, an MPA from the Wharton School at the University of Pennsylvania, and a PhD in Finance and Applied Economics from the Sloan School at MIT.
 He is a Chartered Financial Analyst (CFA) and is a member of the Boston Security Analysts Society and the CFA Institute.
-He has lectured in various Boston area CFA review programs and has taught finance and investments at Brandeis University’s International Business School for over 19 years.
+He has lectured in various Boston area CFA review programs and has taught finance and investments at Brandeis University’s International Business School for 20+ years.

 Massachusetts Institute of Technology, Ph.D.